Every day, around 30 people will hear the devastating and life changing words ‘you have a brain tumour’.

 However, many who are diagnosed with a brain tumour will face the road ahead without the support and information they need.
 It’s time for this to change.

-From 1st to 7th October 2024, Wear Grey returns.
+From 25th October to 1st November 2025, Wear Grey returns.
 This community campaign is to show people they are not alone, to raise the profile of this devastating disease and to raise vital funds to help ensure everyone affected by a brain tumour diagnosis, gets the support they need to live their best life possible.

 And, this year you can help in three ways.